microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/meetingregistrantbase.md

 Represents a base meeting registrant who has enrolled in an online meeting.

 > [!TIP]
 > This is an abstract type and cannot be used directly.
-Use derived type [meetingRegistrant](meetingregistrant.md) or [externalMeetingRegistrant](externalmeetingregistrant.md) instead.
+Use the derived type [meetingRegistrant](meetingregistrant.md) or [externalMeetingRegistrant](externalmeetingregistrant.md) instead.

 ## Properties